PaperDataShare/ASE2022-Data/README.md

 Hive: https://github.com/apache/hive			Release 2.3.5

-*-jira-bugs.zip: a project's bug records in the issue tracking system, JIRA.
+*-jira-bugIDs.txt: a project's bug records extracted from its the issue tracking system, JIRA.

 *_BC_##.csv: each file lists the bug churn of each file by examining the revision history coverd by an evolution window.